pcomputo/Whole-Foods-Delivery-Slot/README.md

 # Whole Foods and Amazon Fresh Delivery Slot Automated Script

 Yes, amid COVID-19 trying to get Whole Foods and Amazon Fresh delivery slots can get cumbersome.
-To free you off the constant hassle of checking for slots (and almost never finding one), this automated script can notify you (yes notifies you verbally, so you can go about your tasks) of when new delivery slots open.
+To free you of the constant hassle of checking for slots (and almost never finding one), this automated script can notify you (yes notifies you verbally, so you can go about your tasks) of when new delivery slots open.

 ## Usage: